9 Best Places for Jazz Music in Harlem

 8. Silvana

-Although it is not a jazz club per se, the Silvana coffeehouse has that speakeasy atmosphere in whose basement you can attend live music shows where you can let yourself be carried away by the jazz sound and other very interesting musical proposals such as reggae, funk, house, hip-hop or African music.
+Although not a jazz club in the strictest sense, the Silvana café has that speakeasy atmosphere, and in its basement you can enjoy live music performances where you can lose yourself in the sound of jazz and other fascinating musical genres such as reggae, funk, house, hip-hop, or African music.

-The room has cabaret-style tables near the stage where you can sit and listen to the concert while sipping a delicious cocktail or a glass of Italian or French wine.
-Complete the experience by ordering a dish from their menu inspired by Middle Eastern flavors such as hummus, falafel or shawarma.
+The venue features cabaret-style tables near the stage where you can sit and listen to the concert while sipping a delicious cocktail or a glass of Italian or French wine.
+Complete the experience by ordering a dish from their menu inspired by Middle Eastern flavors, such as hummus, falafel, or shawarma.

-East and West mix in the basement of Silvana with the best jazz music in the background.
-To find out for sure when they play jazz music at the place, I recommend you take a look at their schedule before you go.
+East and West come together in Silvana’s basement with the best jazz music playing in the background.
+To be sure when they’re playing jazz at the venue, I recommend checking their schedule before you go.

 • Address: 300 W. 116th Street (SW corner of Frederick Douglass Blvd/8th Ave)